 By default, you can calculate many offsets and many frequencies all in one go, vectorized (for the DLF), which is the default.
 The loop parameter gives you the possibility to force looping over frequencies or offsets.
 This parameter can have severe effects on both runtime and memory usage.
 Play around with this factor to find the fastest version for your problem at hand.
-It ALWAYS loops over frequencies if ht = 'QWE'/'QUAD' or if opt = 'spline'.
+It ALWAYS loops over frequencies if ht = 'QWE'/'QUAD' or if ht = 'FHT' and pts_per_dec!=0 (Lagged Convolution or Splined Hankel DLF).
 All vectorized is very fast if there are few offsets or few frequencies.
 If there are many offsets and many frequencies, looping over the smaller of the two will be faster.
 Choosing the right looping together with opt = 'parallel' can have a huge influence.